Skip to main content

 *Asphalt is one of the most recycled materials, reinforcing RMA's circularity.

-*Using RMA decreases CO2 emissions by 32% and cuts energy usage over a pavement's lifetime, compared to traditional asphalt.
+*Using RMA decreases CO2 emissions and cuts energy usage over a pavement's lifetime, compared to traditional asphalt.

 *RMA enhances road performance with longer service life, better skid resistance, significant noise reduction, and smoother rides.